Definition of MariaDB GROUP_CONCAT Function

 Explanation:

-In the above syntax, we used group_concat function with different parameters; here distinct keyword is used to remove duplicate string before the concatenating operation.
-After that, we use order by clause to sort all values in ascending or descending order before the concatenation operation and last parameter we used a separator.
+In the above syntax, we used the group_concat function with different parameters; here distinct keyword is used to remove duplicate string before the concatenating operation.
+After that, we use order by clause to sort all values in ascending or descending order before the concatenation operation, and for the last parameter, we use a separator.
 It is used to separate two different resulting strings, the by default separator is comma (,).

 How GROUP_CONCAT function works in MariaDB?

-Distinct clause is used to remove duplicate values or strings in the group before concatenation operation.
-The other parameter we used with the group_concat function is that order by clause and it is used to make data in some order such as ascending or descending order this sort option we can use as per user requirement.
-Next parameter is the separator; this separator is used to separate two different strings or values by using commas.
+Distinct clause is used to remove duplicate values or strings in the group before the concatenation operation.
+The other parameter we used with the group_concat function is that order by clause, and it is used to make data in some order, such as ascending or descending order this sort of option we can use as per user requirement.
+The next parameter is the separator; this separator is used to separate two different strings or values using commas.

 Examples

-Let’s see a different example of group_concat function for better understanding as follows.
-For implementation purposes, we required different tables so first create tables by using the following statement.
+Let’s see a different example of the group_concat function for a better understanding as follows.
+We required different tables for implementation purposes, so first, create tables using the following statement.

 create table lang(lang_id int auto_increment,